Success & Failure Choices

 Helen Taussig intentionally created success for Vivien Thomas by respecting his work.
 Vivien Thomas intentionally created success for Helen Taussig by developing the techniques that allowed her to successfully treat the “blue baby” syndrome.

-The success these three individuals intentionally created for each other brought all of them the unforeseen success of worldwide fame, prominent positions in medical history, and the satisfaction of knowing their work would continue to save lives long after they passed on.
+The success these three individuals intentionally created for each other brought all of them the unimagined success of worldwide fame, prominent positions in medical history, and the satisfaction of knowing their work would continue to save lives long after they passed on.

 The success Johns Hopkins intentionally created for Vivien Thomas brought international recognition to Johns Hopkins as the institution that “opened the door to now-familiar procedures like coronary bypass surgery.”
 Johns Hopkins still has the original set of surgical instruments Vivien Thomas made for Dr. Blalock’s research lab.